 Okay, so dinner food doesn’t have the same built-in opportunity for fun packaging or silly presentation that breakfast and lunch do, but that doesn’t mean it can’t be a fun meal, too!
 For one thing, dinner has the potential to be the least-rushed meal of the day.
 Playing with food gets a bad rap, but giving Baby the chance to enjoy mealtime can help to keep things running smoothly.
 Like bathtime, meals are something Baby will always need to do, but whether they do them angrily and reluctantly, or as a fun, exciting part of the day is up to them – and up to you.

 Pizzas look as good with bunny ears as pancakes do, broccoli trees can add a little natural beauty to the landscape of Baby’s plate, and pasta that could be bowties, wagon wheels, or curlicues can keep dinnertime an adventure, even if preparing a Pinterest-worthy plate isn’t exactly your style.

 Jumping to conclusions

-Maybe there are some foods you feel like you don’t even need to try to feed Baby – you already know she won’t go for them.
+Maybe there are some foods you feel like you don’t even need to try to feed Baby – you already know they won't go for them.
 That’s fine – but try offering whatever-it-is to Baby anyway.
-She might surprise you, and the expectation that she might not like certain types of foods can plant the idea in her head, too.
-That’s certainly not the root of all toddler-pickiness, but being given a range of options, with no expectation as to which of them she will like can be a great way to start to combat any pickiness.
+They might surprise you, and the expectation that they might not like certain types of foods can plant the idea in their head, too.
+That’s certainly not the root of all toddler-pickiness, but being given a range of options, with no expectation as to which of them they will like can be a great way to start to combat any pickiness.